 - People Using Crutches, Canes, or Walkers

 Individuals are encouraged to carry cell phones to contact emergency services personnel for assistance.
-Emergency phones that provide an immediate connection to DPS are located at various points on the campus and in all elevators.
+Emergency phones that provide an immediate connection to UA Little Rock Police Department are located at various points on the campus and in all elevators.
 Individuals whose speech may not be clear should activate the phone, speak to the extent possible and leave the phone activated until emergency personnel arrive.
 If neither of these options is available, pull the nearest fire alarm or ask someone else to pull it.

 Individuals should advise others (supervisors, administrators, instructors, resident assistants, colleagues, fellow students) about any concerns they may have related to emergency exiting and how they can provide assistance in the event of an emergency.
 This can include assistance to exits, possible areas of rescue and alerting emergency services of your location.
 See also exiting concerns related to Tornadoes and Bomb Threats.